fadeenk/Anime-merch-price-converter/README.md

 2. Do your magic
 3. Build your code and test it `grunt build`
 4. Once satisfied submit a pull request :)

+## Release History
+* Aug 8, 2015   v1.0.0   Improved styling to better fit different websites, Styles are not configurable through the settings panel.
+Added global shared variables for the currency and styles.
+Improved code readability.
+Settings Panel is more organized and fully responsive.
+Changed $ to jQuery to avoid conflict with $ on goodsmile.
+And added more websites and currencies.
+* Aug 7, 2015   v0.5.4   Added support for myfigurecollection (MFC) and implemented a new system for detecting prices on different sites
+* Aug 7, 2015   v0.5.3   Fixed issue where setUpSettings function was not injected into the page and updated descriptions
+* Aug 7, 2015   v0.5.2   Changed the way styles were injected to the page
+* Aug 7, 2015   v0.5.1   Removed uglify and added support for userscripts (greasyfork)
+* Aug 7, 2015   v0.5.0   Initial Release works only on amiami and mandarake and converts to Euro and American Dollars